kent-map/dickens/docs/david-copperfield-canterbury.md

   <span style="padding-top:24px;font-size:1.1em;font-weight:bold;">Little Inn, Dickens Land</span>
 </p>

-## Abstract
-When the eponymous David Copperfield makes his journey on foot to Dover, his route takes him through Canterbury.
-He will soon revisit the city under very different conditions, as the guest of Mr Wickfield and a pupil at Dr Strong’s school (based on the King’s School).

 When a footsore David makes his way along St Dunstan’s St he necessarily passes what is now ‘The House of Agnes’ giving it the strongest claim to be the original of the: very old house bulging out over the road; a house with long low lattice-windows bulging out still farther, and beams with carved heads on the ends bulging out too, so that I fancied the whole house was leaning forward, trying to see who was passing on the narrow pavement below.,<^ref1>